EQUAL PAY DAY – 2ND SEPTEMBER 2012

 We already know that one third of small businesses are owned and operated by women; that small businesses employ significant numbers of women; that many already offer flexible work arrangements, local employment opportunities and are family friendly.

-eS4W’s Executive Officer, Kimberly James, has her say on Equal Pay – click this link Executive Officer, Kimberly James, Interview on Equal Pay
+eS4W’s Executive Officer, Kimberly James, has her say on Equal Pay – click this link past-Executive Officer, Kimberly James, Interview on Equal Pay

 A gender pay gap is measured as the difference between male and female earnings expressed as a percentage of male earnings.
 Pay is inequitable when men and women doing work of equal or comparable value whether the work is similar or not are paid differently.